jerodsanto/blog/_posts/2011-08-10-a-kindle-cloud-reader-bookmarklet-to-enable-text-selection-copy-paste-etc.md

 It's quite possible that the bookmarklet will break as Amazon makes changes to the app, so I've put the [source on GitHub][the-gist] for all to participate in its maintenance.

-{% aside notice %}
+{% aside alert %}
-Bookmarklet last updated on October 4, 2011.
-Please try it and provide feedback.
+Amazon has moved too fast for me to keep up.
+This bookmarklet is mostly likely broken and I won't be working on it further.
+Sorry! :(
 {% endaside %}

 Oh, and I only tested it on Chrome 14 (Mac) and Safari 5.1.
 I have confirmed that it is NOT working on dev Chrome (currently 16).
 YMMV.